Near Tuscarora in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 on his way to Frederick

 by Washington on his travels.

 Erected 1932 by William J. Grove, Lime Kiln, Maryland.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Carrollton Manor (approx. 1.6 miles away); 1862 Antietam Campaign (approx. 1.8 miles away); Gettysburg Campaign (approx. 1.8 miles away); Monocacy Aqueduct (approx. 2.6 miles away); Springing Over the Monocacy (approx. 2.7 miles away); Chesapeake and Ohio Aqueduct (approx. 3.1 miles away); Carroll's Mill (approx. 3.3 miles away); Historic Site [ B&O RR station] (approx. 3½ miles away).
+Carrollton Manor (approx. 1.6 miles away); 1862 Antietam Campaign (approx. 1.8 miles away); Gettysburg Campaign (approx. 1.8 miles away); Monocacy Aqueduct Springing Over the Monocacy / The Enduring Aqueduct (approx. 2.7 miles away); Chesapeake and Ohio Aqueduct (approx. 3.1 miles away); Carroll's Mill (approx. 3.3 miles away); Historic Site (approx. 3˝ miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 9, 2006, by Fred Kamprad of Gaithersburg, Maryland.
-This page has been viewed 1,810 times since then and 29 times this year.
+This page was last revised on August 18, 2019.
+It was originally submitted on April 9, 2006, by Fred Kamprad of Gaithersburg, Maryland.
+This page has been viewed 1,890 times since then and 22 times this year.
 Last updated on October 11, 2010, by Chris Nelson of Baltimore, Maryland.
 Photos: 1. submitted on April 9, 2006, by Fred Kamprad of Gaithersburg, Maryland.
 2. submitted on June 29, 2007, by Craig Swain of Leesburg, Virginia.
 3. submitted on June 8, 2007, by Craig Swain of Leesburg, Virginia. • Kevin W. was the editor who published this page.